tapshiftdev/SubExtractor_Privacy/README.md

 # SubExtractor Privacy Policy

-This repository hosts the privacy policy for the SubExtractor Chrome Extension.
+This repository hosts the privacy policy for the SubExtractor Chrome & Safari (IOS & MacOS) Extension.

 ## 🔗 Live Privacy Policy